 - If you have iCloud Photo Library enabled, the Mac may get busy as it works out which photos reside in iCloud, but if should eventually complete without requiring a massive data transfer.

-Your iTunes library might be another candidate for re-claiming disk space, especially if you spent a lot of time importing your CDs many years ago.
+Your Music library (iTunes in older versions of macOS) might be another candidate for re-claiming disk space, especially if you spent a lot of time importing CDs many years ago.
 If your iTunes library holds a few GB worth of music you have a few options.

-You can copy the whole thing from your Music directory to an external hard drive and point iTunes to it from its Preferences.
-That's great if your Mac is a desktop model, but not ideal if it's a notebook.
-We have a tutorial on how to move your iTunes library to an external hard drive here.
+You can copy the whole thing from your Music directory to an external hard drive and point Music/iTunes to it from Preferences.
+That's great if your Mac is a desktop model, but not ideal if it's a notebook - unless you have a NAS drive to which you connect wirelessly.
+We have a separate tutorial on how to move your iTunes library to an external hard drive.

-Once you've set it up, iTunes Match allows you to access all the music in your iTunes Library on Apple's servers, meaning you don't have to have it stored locally at all.
-You'll need to be connected to the internet in order to play music, but other than that, it's just like using iTunes with locally stored music.
+Once you've set it up, iTunes Match allows you to access all the music in your music Library on Apple's servers, meaning you don't have to have it stored locally at all.
+You'll need to be connected to the internet in order to play music, but other than that, it's just like using Music/iTunes with locally stored music.

 And, as a bonus, if you decide at a later date that you want to download your music from iTunes Match, you get 256-bit AAC files which are probably of better quality than the ones you had stored on your Mac.